ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/rpi_pico/sdk.md

 The Pico is a low cost board and a good way to get started learning programming for Arm Cortex-M.

-The [Pico SDK](https://github.com/raspberrypi/pico-sdk) uses the GCC compiler and cbuild to build applications.
+The [Pico SDK](https://github.com/raspberrypi/pico-sdk) uses the GCC compiler and Cmake to build applications.

 [Getting started with Raspberry Pi Pico C/C++ development](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) contains more details of C/C++ programming on the Pico.